chuqiaoshen/Git-Influencer/README.md

 ![Tech Stack](https://raw.githubusercontent.com/catherinesdataanalytics/LearnFromBest/master/pics/tech_flow_V4.png)

 * **Data Ingestion**
-   - Raw data stored in github Archive, it is scheduled to be downloaded with python and Airflow and transferred to HDFS.
+   - Historical data: Raw data stored in github Archive, it is scheduled to be downloaded with python and Airflow and saved to HDFS.
-   - New coming data cleaning: use github Archive api and airflow scheduler to clean the updated new coming data and append to historical data in HDFS.
+   - New coming data: use github Archive api and airflow scheduler to clean the updated new coming data and append to historical data in HDFS.
-   - HDFS: All data will be stored to HDFS for data processing in spark.
+   - HDFS: All data in HDFS will be cleaned with spark and saved for data processing in spark.

 * **Data Processing**
    - use spark for batch processing data on HDFS
-   - other network analysis algorithms in graphX
+   - PageRank and other network analysis algorithms in graphX

 * **Database**
    - Mysql, with 10 table corresponding to 10 languages.